klarna/ui-workshop/README.md

 ## Useful tools

 - Get syntax highlighting for JSX files: since we are going to work heavily on JSX, it is very practical for you to have a syntax highlighter for that file type in your editor.
   - For [Atom, the `language-babel` package](https://atom.io/packages/language-babel)
   - For [Sublime Text, the Babel package](https://packagecontrol.io/packages/Babel)

+## Completed steps

+The code steps shown in the slides are available in the `src/steps` folder.
+Just copy paste the desired step code into `index.jsx` to try it out.